LingConLab/supplementary_applicative_constructions/README.md

-Supplimentary materials for 'Applicative constructions: Main features, genetic, and geographical distribution' by M. Polinsky and G. Moroz
+Supplementary materials for 'Applicative constructions: Main features, genetic, and geographical distribution' by M. Polinsky and G. Moroz